instana/onprem-distkit/clickhouse/README.md

 Installing a larger ClickHouse cluster with multiple shards is required when the write and query performance are too slow.

 The installation steps are identical to the single shard setup.
-You need to setup a three node ZooKeeper cluster and your 2 * Number of Shards  ClickHouse hosts.
-You only need to make a configuration change to dynamic.xml from ClickHouse.
-The configuration file below is an example for a 2 shards, 4 host ClickHouse cluster setup.
+You need to setup a three node ZooKeeper cluster and your `2 * Number of Shards`  ClickHouse hosts.
+You only need to make a configuration change to [config/dynamic.xml](config/dynamic.xml) from ClickHouse.

 ![ClickHouse/ZooKeeper Cluster Setup](../images/clickhouse-2.png)